There is a voice

 It’s tough being a human being, whether we are under a hormonal spell or not, and I am reassured to know that it is isn’t our fault.
 It just happened and we did our best.
 And how about we be kind to ourselves as we mindfully and compassionately navigate the rest of our lives.

 I invite you to reflect on where you are at in life.
 How many roles do you play and how well do you know the actor playing all these parts?
 Take a breather and give yourself a little kindness with the Self Compassion Break.

 I’d love to hear how you get on.
 Please do write to me at email@example.com or leave me a comment after this blog.

 Jacky will be guiding the Mindfulness Level One Being Present Online Course over 16 Wednesday evening sessions starting 3rd February, 2021 and guiding the Mindfulness Level One Being Present Course Scheduled to be held at Samye Ling with Alan Hughes, starting 5th November 2021.
-She is also guiding a one day practice day – Stillness Through Movement on 30th December and running a new Stillness Through Movement 6 week Online Course starting Tuesday evenings on 12th January 2021.
+She is also running a new Stillness Through Movement Course starting October 2021.

 Jacky has contributed a chapter to the Mindful Heroes Book entitled “Turning Empathic Distress into Compassion – A Hero’s Journey for Family Carers”.
 You can hear an extract from the chapter where she talks about the results of her MSc Studies in Mindfulness on Compassion & Family Carers.
 You can download a free sample of Jacky’s chapter here.